 Therefore, it is important for our firm to stuff the record as much as possible with things that are going to be beneficial to the client.
 To the extent we have control over the preliminary audit report, that gives us a better avenue going into appeals in advancing the ultimate resolution in the case.

 Ideally, we want to try and avoid the appeals process, if possible, or use it as a means to get the liability down further after a successful audit.
-Depending on the auditor, on the methods of testing used, and on the size of the fight that we have to engage in, this is not always possible.
+But, depending on the auditor, depending on the methods of testing used, and depending on the size of the fight that we have to engage in, sometimes, that is not always possible.

-For our part, we will minimize expenditure, conserve resources and fight for the best possible outcome for the client.
+Whenever possible, we try to minimize expenditure, conserve resources and fight for the best possible outcome for the client.